SamuelErlich/vetorpro/replit.md

 ## Overview

-A web application for managing user credentials and payment processing.
-The system provides two distinct interfaces: a client portal where users can access their monthly credentials and manage payments, and an admin dashboard for managing users, credentials, and monitoring payments.
-Built with React, Express, and PostgreSQL, the application uses session-based authentication and integrates with the PushinPay API for PIX payment generation.
+This project is a web application designed for comprehensive user credential management and payment processing.
+It features a client portal for users to access monthly credentials and manage payments, and an admin dashboard for full control over users, credentials, and payment monitoring.
+The system is built with React, Express, and PostgreSQL, leveraging session-based authentication and integrating with the PushinPay API for PIX payment generation.
+The business vision is to provide a reliable and secure platform for managing access and subscriptions, with market potential in services requiring recurring payments and credential distribution.
+The ambition is to offer a seamless and automated experience for both users and administrators.

 ## User Preferences